 If you’re a resident of Cambridge (or, dare we mention it, the other place), then you almost certainly know what punting is.
 If you’re a sometime/regular visitor to this city and you’ve read our definitive history of punting then you should also already know (unless, of course, you have a terrible short term memory).

-Punting in Cambridge offers a unique perspective of the city, especially as you glide along the lower river, where sights like Kings College Chapel, an architectural marvel dating back to the 14th century, come into splendid view.
+Punting in Cambridge offers a unique perspective of the city, especially as you glide along the lower river, where sights like Kings College Chapel, an architectural marvel dating back to the 15th century, come into splendid view.
+Much of the river’s scenery can only be accessed by punt, making it a truly special experience.
+Punting allows visitors to see the historic architecture and vibrant atmosphere of the university grounds.
+The river flows through significant locations in Cambridge, providing a unique perspective of the city.

 However, if you have never been to Cambridge before, or perhaps have arrived at this website seeking answers to this very question, fear not because we are here to give you the answers you seek.